nocobase/nocobase/docs/en-US/api/database/repository.md

 ### `create()`

 Inserts a newly created data into the data table.
 Equivalent to `Model.create()` in Sequelize.
-When the data object to be created carries any assiciated field, the corresponding assiciated data record is created or updated along with it.
+When the data object to be created carries any associated field, the corresponding associated data record is created or updated along with it.

 **Signature**